 Restaurant, quick service restaurant, coffee shop and drinking establishments in Canada, stand-alone grocery stores in Canada, delivery of food and groceries in Canada…

 The flexibility of the food & drink category makes it especially easy for anyone to access it, every day.
 This is exactly what makes the American Express Cobalt Card the best everyday spending card available in Canada today.

 Important Notice: The Amex Cobalt has been so successful that Amex placed a cap on the total amount of points you can earn on food and drinks.
 The 5x earning rate is limited to a maximum of $30,000 per year, and after that you'll earn 1 point per dollar spent.

 As of today, the 2x earning rate on travel purchases is unlimited, but, since it's also a very good earning rate, things could also change in the future.

 If you want to take advantage of all the perks this card offers today, I recommend that you sign up to the Cobalt Card soon, before Amex decides to put any more caps on its benefits.

 Save 10% on your spending with the American Express Cobalt

-On top of that, you also earn 5x points for every dollar you spend on food and drinks, and American Express is generous with their definition of food and drinks:
+On top of that, you also earn 5X points for every dollar you spend on food and drinks.
+And when you do…

 You’ll save 10% on that month’s spending.